rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 `map`
 -----

-Another well known operator from the previous workshop is `map`.
+Another well-known operator from the previous workshop is `map`.
 It also has a single argument, which is a function of type `T => R`.
 It takes each element in the stream, applies the function on it and sends the result down the stream.
 Note that no elements are discarded here!